-Please note, this post is fixed term until 30 June 2025, and full time at 1.0 FTE.
+Please note, this post is fixed term for 24 months, and full time at 1.0 FTE.

-This is a full-time post, fixed-term for 24 months initially, with excellent opportunities for ongoing career development and progression.
-Informal enquiries about the post can be made to Dr Grzegorz Cielniak (email: firstname.lastname@example.org).
+This is a full-time post, fixed term for 24 months initially, with excellent opportunities for ongoing career development.
+Informal enquiries can be made to Dr Grzegorz Cielniak (email: firstname.lastname@example.org).

 Type / Role: